Rogue Aerospace

 -

-Seeking to design, build, and launch reusable rockets, with hands-on exposure and experience in aerospace and its applications
+Seeking to design, build, and launch reusable hybrid rockets, with hands-on exposure and experience related to the exciting field of aerospace and its applications

-Students will design, build, launch and analyze the performance of reusable rockets for a competition/research objective.
-A holistic method of research is used for all aspects related to launching and operation of rockets: Aerodynamics, Structures, Propulsion, Materials Selection, Feedback and Control and Avionics.
-Students will learn how to use modern rocket analysis software such as SolidWorks, OpenRocket, and FEA.
-Payload design varies with competition, usually with engineering importance, such as deployable rovers and flight computers.
-Various scientific and engineering focused payloads will be launched to a range of target altitudes.
+Students will design, build, launch, and analyze the performance of reusable rockets for a competition/research objective.
+A holistic method of research is used for all aspects related to launching and operation of rockets such as Aerodynamics, Structures, Propulsion, Materials Selection, Feedback and Control, and Avionics.
+Students will learn how to use modern rocket analysis software such as OpenRocket, SolidWorks, ANSYS Fluent, and FEA.
+The payload and vehicle design varies with each year’s proposed goal, ensuring a new challenge every year.
+Various engineering and aerodynamic focused payloads will be launched to a target altitude.

 Methods & Technologies